amdad121/task-management-api/README.md

 # task-management-api

-This is cooke bases Task management system. so, you need to server run with same ip address.
+This is cookie bases Task Management system. so, you need to server run with same ip address.

 Laravel Project